 Games For Change Student Challenge

-Games for Change runs public game design competitions to engage developers and help organizations and causes surface some of the best concepts from around the world.
-With funding and support from our partners, these challenges have tackled climate change, nuclear security, sexual health and wellness, space exploration, personal nance, and migration.
+Games for Change runs game design Fellowships and competitions to engage developers and help organizations and causes source some of the best concepts from around the world.
+With funding and support from our partners, these challenges have tackled climate change, nuclear security, sexual health and wellness, space exploration and migration.

 G4C MIGRATION CHALLENGE

 Funded though the Lounsbery Foundation, G4C sought partnership with the Migration Policy Institute to launch a design challenge that invited people to submit game concepts that address migration and emphasize integration issues.
 G4C developed the challenge, raised funds for program execution and prizes, recruited partners, led all promotion, and managed the competition and judging.